Meal Plan Template for Coaches & Personal Trainers

 For a deeper dive into white-label options, see our guide to white-label meal plan templates.

-How to Create Your First Meal Plan Template
+How Do You Create a Meal Plan Template From Scratch?

 Define your client profile sections

 Name, goals, calorie target, macro split, dietary restrictions, food allergies.
-This is your intake form — gather this before creating any plan.
+This is your intake form, so gather this before creating any plan.

 Structure your daily meals